videojs/videojs-playlist/docs/api.md

 ## Events

-### `beforeplaylistchange`
+### `duringplaylistchange`

-This event is fired _after_ the contents of the playlist are changed, but _before_ the current playlist item is changed.
+This event is fired _after_ the contents of the playlist are changed when calling `playlist()`, but _before_ the current playlist item is changed.
 The event object has several special properties:

 - `nextIndex`: The index from the next playlist that will be played first.
 - `nextPlaylist`: A shallow clone of the next playlist.